 Continuing south and inland you will arrive at the lakeside town of Puno; built around the beautiful Lake Titicaca Puno has expanded over recent years to accommodate the luxury tourist market, with many luxury hotels and resorts catering for the market.
 The town of Puno has a nice little plaza complete with a church which is well worth a visit.
 A visit to Puno would not be complete without a day or two visiting the lake islands, these islands are famous all over the world for their peace and tranquility and most notably that the islands are made completely out of totora reeds that grow in and around the lake.

 No trip to Peru is complete without a visit to the Imperial city of Cusco.
 Set in a valley Cusco is surrounded by beautiful snowcapped mountains.
-Most people stay near the Plaza de Armas with a wide range of hotels on offer, from luxury 5 star hotels to backpacker accommodation everything for the tourist market.
+Most people stay near the Plaza de Armas with a wide range of hotels on offer, from luxury 5-star hotels to backpacker accommodation everything for the tourist market.
 The plaza and surrounding areas are also packed with restaurants and bars to cater for every taste.
-Located on the plaza is the Cathedral with its incredible collection of art featuring a painting of the last supper complete with guinea pig for main course.
+Located on the plaza is the Cathedral with its incredible collection of art featuring a painting of the last supper complete with a guinea pig for the main course.
 Unusually there is another church in the plaza, which is La Compañía, equally as beautiful it is the baroque style.

 Outside of Cusco at around an hour’s drive is the beautiful and scenic Sacred Valley of the Incas, a full day visiting the valley and its ruins and markets that are the best shopping in Peru.
-From the Inca fortress town of Ollantaytambo you can catch the train to the must see of all Peru, Machu Picchu, declared a wonder of the world, Machu Picchu is necessary see and is on everyone’s bucket list.
+From the Inca fortress town of Ollantaytambo you can catch the train to the must-see of all Peru, Machu Picchu, declared a wonder of the world, Machu Picchu is necessary to see and is on everyone’s bucket list.
 Take a guided tour to learn the history of this magnificent place known as the lost city of the Incas.

 Finally, a short flight from Cusco is the jungle town of Puerto Maldonado gateway to the beautiful and luxurious lodges that line the Madre de Dios River in the Amazon Basin, you can spend several days walking different jungle trails seeing many different species of wildlife and vegetation.
 Take a boat ride at night and see animals sleeping on the banks of the river.